NoTwistedHere/Roblox-Apis/Documentations/auth.roblox.com.md

                                 }
                             },
                             "type": "array",
-                            "description": "The list of {Roblox.Authentication.Api.Models.ForgotPasswordUserResponse}s",
+                            "description": "The list of {A tuple of {Roblox.Web.Responses.Users.LegacyUserResponse} and its ticket}s", "readOnly": true
-                            "readOnly": true
                         }
                     }